speeps/StakeholderScore/assessment.md

 ## Evolving (example high scores)
 The company’s reason for being is to solve a specific, important social or environmental problem.

-21) *I am inspired and motivated by the company's purpose.*
+22) *I am inspired and motivated by the company's purpose.*
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for next 3 questions

-22) *The company is making my community a better place.*
+23) *The company is making my community a better place.*

-23) *The company uses meaningful metrics to inform its progress in fulfilling its purpose.*
+24) *The company uses meaningful metrics to inform its progress in fulfilling its purpose.*

-24) *The behavior and processes of the company are aligned with its purpose.*
+25) *The behavior and processes of the company are aligned with its purpose.*

-25) *Do you think your personal experience with this company is similar to others?*
+26) *Do you think your personal experience with this company is similar to others?*
 - I believe my experience is worse than others
 - I believe my experience is similar to others
 - I believe my experience is better than others
 - I'm not sure

-26) *What else would you like company leaders to know?*   //long answer form
+27) *What else would you like company leaders to know?*   //long answer form

-27) *What is working about this tool and how can we make it better?*    //long answer form
+28) *What is working about this tool and how can we make it better?*    //long answer form

 -----Page 8 END-----